dladd/pyFormex/user/pyformex-user-meeting-9.rst

 Date of the next meeting
 ========================
-The next meeting will be held at IBiTech in June 2009.
+The next meeting will be held at IBiTech in Jan 2010.

 ..
 The following directive makes sure the targets are included in footnotes.